-27. When concluding management board contracts, the following principles shall be observed:

-The remuneration of the management board shall be oriented on the management board member's scope of work, responsibility and personal performance as well as on the attainment of the corporate goals, the size and the economic situation of the company.
-The remuneration contains fixed and variable components.
+- 26a.
+The supervisory board shall ensure that the total remuneration of the members of the management board (salaries, shares in profits, expense reimbursements, insurance premiums, commissions, incentive-linked remuneration commitments and any other type of payments) are commensurate with the tasks and performance of each individual member of the management board, the situation of the company, the usual level of remuneration, and must also take measures to create incentives to promote behaviour supportive of the long-term development of the company.
+This shall apply accordingly to pension payments, survivor's pensions and similar income. - 27.
+When concluding management board contracts, the following principles shall also be observed: - The remuneration contains fixed and variable components.
 The variable remuneration components shall be linked, above all, to sustainable, long-term and multi-year performance criteria, shall also include non-financial critera and shall not entice persons to take unreasonable risks.
-For the variable payment shall be made.

-remuneration components, measurable performance criteria shall be fixed in advance as well as maximum limits for amounts or as percentage of the fixed remuneration components.
-Precautions shall be taken to ensure that the company can reclaim variable remuneration components if it becomes clear that these were paid out only on the basis of obviously false data.
+For the variable remuneration components, measurable performance criteria shall be fixed in advance as well as maximum limits for amounts or as percentage of the fixed remuneration components.
+Precautions shall be taken to ensure that the company can reclaim variable remuneration components payment shall be made.

+if it becomes clear that these were paid out only on the basis of obviously false data.